radloffh01/PortfolioWorks/README.md

 # PortfolioWorks
 Files for the personal works on my portfolio

-## Below is a desciption of 4 works found on my [portfolio website](https://haydenradloff.wixsite.com/portfolio)
+## Below is a desciption of 5 works found on my [portfolio website](https://haydenradloff.wixsite.com/portfolio)

+Mystic Refuge is a group project made in Unity.
+It resembles games made on the PS2 with the grainy pixelated textures and gives off the vibe of an Indie Horror game.
+You can download the game [here](https://mole-hole.itch.io/mystic-refuge).
+You can also see who else worked on the project in the credits scene in the game.
+Unfornuately, the file size was too big to upload to GitHub, so I apologize for not being able to see the code.

 [Image Filter](https://github.com/radloffh01/PortfolioWorks/tree/main/Final) is a project written in C++ that takes a user image in .bmp format and can apply a filter to the image and create a new image of that filter.